Skip to content

 Take the Slice of Heaven: Picton

 Picton remains one of the most-visited cities in New Zealand for many good reasons, but nothing can beat its natural beauty.
-With cliffs, ocean, unique marine life, and extensive green spaces, Picton is a heaven for nature lovers.
-We think that one day is not enough to immerse yourself fully in this stunning community.
+Picton is a heaven for nature lovers with cliffs, ocean, unique marine life, and extensive green spaces.
+One day is not enough to fully immerse yourself in this stunning community.
 You need at least 4 days to complete your tour here, enjoy this lovely city, and visit all the must-see attractions.
-Starting from the unforgettable tour boat you have to take from the capital Wellington to reach Picton; it will be the best experience ever.
-Please, don’t be fooled by visitors who mistake this town for a rest stop before continuing their journey across New Zealand.
+Starting from the unforgettable tour boat you must take from the capital, Wellington, to reach Picton, it will be the best experience ever.
+Please don’t be fooled by visitors who mistake this town for a rest stop before continuing their journey across New Zealand.
 You will need to stop here for a while, and that’s why we created this list below of the top places to stay in Picton.

 Picturesque beach of Picton, New Zealand